chethansv23/simple-txt-editor/README.md

 Technology used: **Java Swing**, **Java AWT**.
 Software used: **Intellij**.

-There are three Menu in MenuBar:
+There are four Menu in MenuBar:

 ## File Menu
    ![This is an image](https://github.com/chethansv23/simple-txt-editor/blob/main/file.png)